KevooRBLX/Discord-VC-Selfbot/README.md

 🔸 !vcleave: Leave the voice channel.
 🔸 !reconnect: Reconnect to the voice channel.

+⚠️ Please note that the !gcconnect command is currently under development and does not work.
+Stay tuned for future updates!

-🎊 Enjoy using the Discord Bot Name! 🎧🎶
+🎊 Enjoy using Kunder Discord Self-Bot! 🎧🎶